Sista88/Daily_DSA/README.md

 Consider input is s = "leetcode" & k = 3

-Now the task is to have substrings from main string based on k value and understand the count of vowels in each substring then return the maximum count of vowels in all substrings
+Now the task is to have substrings from main string based on k value and understand the count of vowels in each substring then return the maximum count of vowels from all substrings

 ##Output = 2